-- Complete information submitted with the prior authorizations (PA) request; upload chart notes in CIM or include with the faxed request. - Avoid phone calls to UHA Clinical Engagement inquiring about the determination prior to 7 days. - Use "Expedited" status only in the appropriate situations (i.e., loss of life or limb without prompt treatment.) - Avoid scheduling tests prior to receiving the PA approval from UHA. - Avoid sending a request for reconsideration that does not include new information.
+- Complete information submitted with the prior authorizations (PA) request; upload chart notes in CIM or include with the faxed request. - Avoid phone calls to UHA Clinical Engagement inquiring about the determination prior to 7 days. - Use "Expedited" status only in the appropriate situations (i.e., loss of life or limb without prompt treatment.) - Avoid scheduling appointments, tests, or procedures prior to receiving the PA approval from UHA. - Avoid sending a request for reconsideration that does not include new information.